College of Liberal Arts & Social Sciences > Academics > Public Health > About > News and Events > Student Spotlight

-Hi!
-My name is Kaycee Mendoza and I'm currently in my second (and final!) year of the MPH Program here at DePaul University.
-I grew up in southern California and went to University of California, Irvine for my undergraduate degree obtaining my B.A. in Public Health Policy with a minor in Urban Studies.
+My name is Elijah Ogunkoya and I am in my second year of the MPH program at DePaul University.
+I grew up in Lagos, Nigeria, and Chicago, Illinois.
+I went to the University of Illinois at Urbana- Champaign for my undergraduate studies in Community Health.

 Why Did You Choose DePaul?